gmineo/MovieLens-Rating-Prediction-Project/README.md

 MovieLens_Project.R -> R-Script that generates the data analysis

-This project was conducted as part of the teaching assignment of the EdX Capstone course from the following program: Professional Certificate in Data Science
+This project was created for the assignment of the EdX Capstone course from the following program: Professional Certificate in Data Science.